BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Related works

 \subsection{Prior-based optimization}

 Conventionally, the inverse problem of $y=Ax$ is widely solved by using regularization techniques.
 With the advent of generative models, several studies have proposed methods that solve this problem using generative models as prior models or regularizers.
-Generative adversarial networks (GANs) \cite{bora2017compressed}, flow models \cite{asim2020invertible, whang2021solving}, and deep image priors \cite{ulyanov2018deep} are commonly used as priors.
+Generative adversarial networks (GANs) \cite{bora2017compressed}, normalizing flows \cite{asim2020invertible, whang2021solving}, and deep image priors \cite{ulyanov2018deep} are commonly used as priors.
 Individual training of these priors has the benefit of generalizability in the matrix $A$.
-For example, in the case of reconstructing MR images from undersampled images, using a generative model prior can be applied to diverse sampling masks \cite{jalal2021robust, luo2020mri, korkmaz2022unsupervised}.
+For example, in the case of reconstructing MR images from undersampled images, a generative model prior can be applied to diverse undersampling masks \cite{jalal2021robust, luo2020mri, korkmaz2022unsupervised}.